U.S. priority on Syria no longer focused on 'getting Assad out': Haley

 "Do we think he's a hindrance?
 Yes.
 Are we going to sit there and focus on getting him out?
 No," she said.
 "What we are going to focus on is putting the pressure in there so that we can start to make a change in Syria."

+In Ankara on Thursday, U.S. Secretary of State Rex Tillerson said Assad's longer-term status "will be decided by the Syrian people."

-The Obama administration, in its later years, was focused on reaching a deal with Russia that would eventually see Assad go though it also shifted its focus to the fight against Islamic State militants, who captures swathes of territory in Iraq and Syria in 2014.
+The Obama administration, in its later years, was focused on reaching a deal with Russia that would eventually see Assad go, though it also shifted its focus to the fight against Islamic State militants, who captured swathes of territory in Iraq and Syria in 2014.

 As presidential nominee, Donald Trump said defeating Islamic State was a higher priority than persuading Assad to step down.